 - Which machine brand is best for your home embroidery business?

-Are you certain this machine will be used for a business and not a hobby?
+Are you sure this machine will be used for a business and not a hobby?
 I always ask this question first because it shows me which road to point you down right away.

 As an example: if embroidering on a sweatshirt, you’d need to turn it inside out and create a bowl, moving all the excess material out of the way as it embroiders.
-Then your full-time job would be to sit and watch the machine run the entire time… The second you walk away is exactly when the machine would sew into the material hanging over.
+Then your full-time job would be to sit and watch the machine run the entire time.
+The second you walk away is exactly when the machine would sew into the material hanging over.

-These machines can also run at higher speeds, on heavier items and most importantly, they’re more friendly for tubular items.
+These machines can also run at higher speeds on heavier items, and most importantly, they’re more friendly for tubular items.
 A multi-needle machine will have a tubular arm with a rotary hook bobbin case at the end.
-This means you can slide/fit almost any item you want over this tubular arm and the excess material hangs down & out of the way.
-Even small items like onesies, EB bears, pockets & socks can be embroidered on this machine.
+This means you can slide/fit almost any item you want over this tubular arm, and the excess material hangs down and out of the way.
+Smaller items like onesies, EB bears, pockets, and socks can be embroidered on this machine.

-If you’re looking for a high-end machine that will be used for multiple purposes, then cross a multi-needle off the list as all they do is embroider.
+If you’re looking for a high-end machine that will be used for multiple purposes, then cross a multi-needle off the list as embroidering is their full-time job.
 At the same time, if someone doesn’t plan on focusing on sewing or quilting within their business (or already has a decent sewing- or quilting-only machine), an embroidery-only machine like a multi-needle is the way to go.

 Why?
-Well, once again, you don’t have to babysit it… Owning two high-end machines that need full-time babysitting makes no sense.
+Well, once again, you don’t have to babysit it.
+Owning two high-end machines that need full-time babysitting makes no sense.
 Keep one machine to sew and quilt on and have a multi-needle that you can load and walk away!

 If you’re looking to start a home embroidery business, you should ask yourself the following questions: